adambiltcliffe/codex/readme.md

 # Game features not implemented:

 One reshuffle per main phase limit
-Don't lock the game if a trigger has no available targets (including overpower, sparkshot) Auto-target if there is only one available target

 Heroes return to command zone and go on cooldown when killed